 Expected Skill Level at Beginning of Season—At this level, first year Mustang players are expected have a basic working understanding of all of the Pinto skills, and most importantly, an enthusiasm for the game.
 Previous baseball experience is not required as long as the player demonstrates a reasonable chance of some success through either athleticism or enthusiasm and commitment.

 Practices: There are 2 practices a week held at Hampton Field.
 Each practice will run for 90 minutes.

 - Games: All games are played at Hampton Field on Saturdays and Sundays (mid-week games are possible but rare).
 Teams should expect to play 1-2 games per weekend that last 2 hours each.
 Weather permitting, the Mustang season includes 10-12 games.

-Playing Time and Position Rotation—Coaches have a goal to find all players ample opportunities throughout the season to play both infield and outfield positions, provided that the coaches determine that the player can safely field and reasonably execute what the positions call for.
+Playing Time and Position Rotation—Coaches have a goal to find all players opportunities throughout the season to play both infield and outfield positions, provided that the coaches determine that the player can safely field and reasonably execute what the positions call for.
 No player shall sit out 2 defensive innings more than any other player on the team.